-Sacro offers a Schools Service which involves teaching the use of restorative practices and peer mediation schemes in both primary schools and academies.
-This can be done by staff training as well as working directly with staff / pupils to train them in peer mediation.
+Sacro offers a Conflict Resolution Service which involves teaching the use of restorative practices and peer mediation schemes in both primary schools and academies.
+This can be done by staff training as well as working directly with staff / pupils to train them in understanding and responding positively to conflict.
 Please visit this page for more details on how your school can get involved.

 I work in a Secondary School as a Guidance Teacher and have recently been notified a pupil has vandalised the school.

 Sacro’s Restorative Justice Service accepts direct referrals from schools for cases with an identifiable person responsible and person harmed.
 The service provides the young person with an opportunity to understand how people can get hurt, take steps to make amends, make positive changes and put the past behind them.
 Sacro does this by enabling communication to take place safely between the person harmed and the person responsible for the harm.
 If you would like to discuss a referral for this young person, please see this page for more information.

 My son was charged by the police and has been referred to Sacro’s Restorative Justice Service, will this affect his future?

 If you commit an offence, the police will have this on record.
 If you apply for a job or are already working, your employer may ask if you have a police record and have the right to ask the police.
 What you do about it now is the most important thing.
 If you participate in Restorative Justice then you will be able to assure employers should they question your police record, that you worked with Sacro to make amends to the person harmed.
 Please visit this page for more information